pommevilla/MetaFunPrimer/README.md

 ## Authors

-MetaFunPrimer was written by and is maintained by [Paul Villanueva](http://github.com/pommevilla) and [Jia Liu](https://github.com/jialiu232).
+MetaFunPrimer is written and maintained by [Paul Villanueva](http://github.com/pommevilla) and [Jia Liu](https://github.com/jialiu232).